By Lisa Stone | 23 July 2018

 EQUISYNC Meditation Equipment uses sound technology to sync brain waves, and induce deep meditation state.
 It lets you access the benefits of meditation quickly, safely, and easily.
 MP3s and CDs offer hypnosis for athletes that is also used in sports rehab programs to speed up the healing time needed for injuries.

-Add our powerful meditation for athletic performance to your sports excellence toolkit and compete more effectively than ever before.
+EQUISYNC is a powerful meditation tool which will allow you to compete more effectively than ever before.
 This ground-breaking new method is very reasonably priced with a money back guarantee.
-JOHN, EQUISYNC HAS AFFILIATE PROGRAM???? $ BACK GUARANTEE.